stouffer/EvoGeoModules/manuscript/manuscript.md

 phylogenetic signal that can be detected locally.

-In this manuscript, we analyze a large dataset of over 300 species of mamallian hosts and their ectoparasites, sampled throughout Eurasia, for which phylogenetic relationships are known.
+In this manuscript, we analyze a large dataset of over 300 species of mammalian hosts and their ectoparasites, sampled throughout Eurasia, for which phylogenetic relationships are known.
 Using a Procrustean approach to quantify the strength of mathcing between host and parasite trees [@balb13], we show that locally sampled communities rarely show strong